Sathish-M-R/talk-llama-fast/README.md

 - GGML_ASSERT: n_tokens <= n_batch - start prompt in assistant.txt should be < 1024 tokens. (lcparams.n_batch  = 1024; in cpp code, default was 512)
 - Rope context - is not implemented.
 Use context shifting (enabled by default).
 - sometimes whisper is hallucinating, need to put hallucinations into stop-words.
 Check `misheard text` in `talk-llama.cpp`
-- don't put cyrillic (Russian) letters for characters or paths in .bat files, they may not work nice because of weird encoding.
-Use `cmd` instead if you need to use cyrillic letters.
+- don't put cyrillic (русские) letters for characters or paths in .bat files, they may not work nice because of weird encoding.
+Copy text from .bat, paste into `cmd` if you need to use cyrillic letters with talk-llama-fast.exe.
 - During first run wav2lip will run face detection with a newly added video.
 It will take about 30-60 s, but it happens just once and then it is saved to cache.
 And there is a bug with face detection wich slows down everything (memory leak).
 You need to restart Silly Tavern Extras after face detection is finished.
 - Sometimes wav2lip video window disappears but audio is still playing fine.
 If the video window doesn't come back automatically - restart Silly Tavern Extras.
 - if you restart xtts you need to restart silly-tavern-extras.
 Otherwise wav2lip will start playing wrong segments of already created videos.